roshenreji/CHEF_README/CHEF.md

 ```
 * These all steps will help to communicate workstation and server

-* Use this cmd for verifying ssl configuration for the CHEF Infra Server (Run this from the chef-repo directory)
+* Use this command for verifying ssl configuration for the CHEF Infra Server (Run this from the chef-repo directory)
 ```
 knife ssl check
 ```

-## Bootstrap a node (From workstation)
+# Bootstrap a node (From workstation)
 * Create two node vms on aws/azure and tag them as Node1 and node2
 * Remember to add the inbound access for HTTP 80 in the sec groups of both nodes
 ```